ashivadi/specific_instance_type_check/README.md

 # Overview
 Wrapper to check which regions a particular EC2 instance type is offerred.
+Note, this does not actually provide the current available capacity, just which region the instance type is officially ordered in.

 # Prerequisites
 1. Make sure to have tbe latest AWS CLI installed.
 See [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).